Org Charts Help to Define Accountabilities in Aviation SMS

 - what is their role in the SMS;

-- the aim of the SMS is to improve safety and not to attribute blame;
+- the SMS aims to improve safety and not to attribute blame;

 - management expectations of them regarding the SMS.